slawkorybski/midea-ac-py/README.md

 **Maximum Connection Lifetime** | Empty | Limit the time (in seconds) a connection to the device will be used before reconnecting.
 If left blank, the connection will persist indefinitely.
 If your device disconnects at regular intervals, set this to a value below the interval.
 **Use Alternate Energy Format** | False | Use an alternative data format when decoding energy and power data from the device.

+## Resolving Connectivity Issues
+Some users have reported issue with their devices periodically becoming unavailable, and with logs full of warnings and errors.
+This is almost always due to the device terminating the existing connection and briefly rejecting new connections.
+It can usually be resolved by setting the `Maximum Connection Lifetime` to a value of about 90 seconds.

 ## Getting Device Info
-Use the `midea-discover` command from [msmart-ng](https://github.com/mill1000/midea-msmart) to obtain device information.
+Use [msmart-ng](https://github.com/mill1000/midea-msmart) to obtain device information.
 ```shell
 pip install msmart-ng
 msmart-ng discover